Zilliqa/scilla-docs/docs/source/index.rst

-Scilla short for `Smart Contract Intermediate-Level LAnguage`  is an intermediate-level smart contract language being developed for Zilliqa.
+`Scilla` short for `Smart Contract Intermediate-Level LAnguage`  is an intermediate-level smart contract language being developed for Zilliqa.

+Zilliqa is a blockchain infrastructure designed to be scalable.
+It employs the idea of sharding to process transactions in parallel.
+Zilliqa has an intrinsic token named `Zilling` (ZIL for short) that are required to run smart contracts on Zilliqa.

 Contents